 - Revisit everything in another 6 months when it’s been a full year back to writing!

-Thank you everyone for reading, commenting, following, and everything else.
-I’m surprised with the success of Dungeon Solvers, but I’m happy nonetheless!
+Thank you, everyone, for reading, commenting, following, and everything else.
+I’m surprised by the success of Dungeon Solvers, but I’m happy nonetheless!

 If you enjoyed what you read be sure to check out my ongoing review for all of the official D&D 5e books!